 Most vaporizers have accessories you can buy separately such as bubblers and water pipes.
 These attachments allow you to cool down the vapor making it smoother and it helps bring out the terpenes even more.

 Research which water attachments you can buy with your device and give it a try, it's especially good when you have a sore throat or asthma.

 (in the photo is the Arizer Air 2 with bubbler attachment)

 The greatest thing about vaporizing is the ability to control the temperature, therefore customizing your experience with the plant.
 The lower the temperature the less THC you inhale, also lower temperatures have a better flavour.
-Different cannabanoids and terpenes are released at different temperatures as well, 170C/338F to 200C/423F is considered the ideal range for low to high vaporizing, however you can try even lower to see how that feels, experiment with the temperatures to see what you prefer.
-We recommend you start at a low temperature for your first try and increase the temperature as needed.
+Different cannabinoids and terpenes are released at different temperatures as well, 170C/338F to 200C/423F is considered the ideal range for low to high vaporizing, however you can try even lower to see how that feels, experiment with the temperatures to see what you prefer.
+Start at a low temperature for your first try and increase the temperature as needed.

 160C/320F to 177C/350F